Juneau Native Youth Olympics Tackle Culture and Healthy Relationships

 The Juneau teens who attended the 2019 LeadOn Conference decided to focus their community project on building healthy relationships and culture through the Native Youth Olympics (NYO).
 Formed in the fall of 2017 to reintroduce Native Games as a sport to the schools, Juneau NYO is more than just a sports team.
 Along with training year-round, the NYO program includes study groups, community volunteering, and a leadership program to train a generation of NYO coaches.
-Not only do youth work to excel as athletes, but they are mentored to become strong, caring, responsible humans, connected to their culture and their community.
+Not only do youth work to excel as athletes, but they are mentored to become strong, caring, responsible humans connected to their culture and their community.
 The Juneau LeadOn Team planned to incorporate healthy relationship discussions into practices.
-Trainer Gene Tagaban was chosen to present in-person, while coaches explored the Coaching Boys Into Men and COMPASS toolkits as guides for these discussions.
-Additionally, the team planned to demonstrate NYO at the Southeast Alaska biennial Indigenous Celebration event, where they would not only share their sport, but also distribute resources and info on healthy relationships and Alaska Native culture.
+Trainer Gene Tagaban was chosen to present in person, while coaches explored the Coaching Boys Into Men and COMPASS toolkits as guides for these discussions.
+Additionally, the team planned to demonstrate NYO at the Southeast Alaska biennial Indigenous Celebration event, where they would share not only their sport but also distribute resources and info on healthy relationships and Alaska Native culture.

-The Juneau LeadOn team did a great job adjusting their project to COVID-times while staying true to their goals.
+The Juneau LeadOn team did a great job adjusting their project to COVID times while staying true to their goals.
 Well done!